 On June 12, 2015 The Department of Housing and Urban Development (HUD) issued Mortgagee Letter 2015-15, after years of litigation.
 The intention of the court ruling (in favor of Non-Borrowing Spouses) was to allow the Surviving Non-Borrowing Spouse to remain in the home for life after the passing of the borrower.

-With the Release of the Mortgagee Letter HUD and the Servicer should have sent a notice to all Borrowers as to what they need to do to secure the NBS Option for their Surviving Spouse before the Borrower dies.
-Since this is not happening it is often difficult, costly and can even prevent the NBS from exercising the option to remain in the property for life.
+Non-Borrowing Spouse issues: With the Release of the Mortgagee Letter HUD and the Servicer should have sent a notice to all Borrowers as to what they need to do to secure the NBS Option for their Surviving Spouse before the Borrower dies.
+After the borrower dies it is often difficult, costly, and can even prevent the NBS from exercising the option to remain in the property for life.

 The notice should say:

 - The Borrower must provide legal authority for the NBS to represent the estate and the ability to convey title (upon death of the borrower).